pererasys/contracts/README.md

 Created by Andrew Perera

-Fork of the Safemoon Protocol (safemoonprotocol/Safemoon.sol)
+Fork of the RFI (https://github.com/reflectfinance/reflect-contracts)